Productivity in the workplace is a measure of your effectiveness – with a focus on both the quality and quantity of the work you do.

 If you want to increase your productivity, you’ll need to address each of these factors.

 Peter Mulraney has forty years experience working in schools, banking, and government.
-He is the author of the Inspector West crime series, the Living Alone series of self-help books for men, Sharing the Journey: Reflections of a Reluctant Mystic, The New Girlfriend, and Everyday Project Management.
+He is the author of the Inspector West crime series, the Living Alone series of self-help books for men, Sharing the Journey: Reflections of a Reluctant Mystic, The New Girlfriend, and the Everyday Business Skills series.